abdelfatah-ashour/Abdelfatah-Ashour-Portfolio/data/authors/default.md

 A Frontend engineer who values learning and growing with people, teams, and technologies.

-Presently, I am working as a Frontend Developer at [Simaat](https://simaat.sa/) where I am helping to refactor and build a Auction platform while scaling infrastructure with a focus on security.
+Presently, I am working as a Front-End Developer at **Simaat** where I am helping to Refactored and enhanced the core modules for the THILQEEL.
+And Used Next.js and TypeScript to create a new Project the TIRAS.

-Previously I've worked at [Flowtechtics](https://www.flowtechtics.com/) as a Frontend Developer.
+Previously I've worked at **Flowtechtics** as a Frontend Developer.